How Much Does It Cost to Sandblast a Home?

 Sandblasting is a method of cleaning home surfaces by propelling tiny bits of material to clean or even carve a surface at an extreme velocity.
 However, sand has fallen out of favor due to concerns about the lung disease silicosis, so pros use particles like steel grit, shells, and powdered abrasives instead.

-This guide breaks down the cost of sandblasting the exterior of a home, how much you're likely to pay, and what factors affect the price.
+This guide breaks down the cost of sandblasting a home’s exterior, how much you're likely to pay, and what factors affect the price.

 Let's calculate cost data for you.
 Where are you located?